Turkey–Ukraine relations: Independent Ukraine and Turkey

-Following the end of 2015, Turkey and Ukraine experienced closer relations as a result of both countries increasingly strained relationship with Russia.
-On 20 August 2016 Turkish President Recep Tayyip Erdoğan told his Ukrainian counterpart Petro Poroshenko that Turkey would not recognize the 2014 Russian annexation of Crimea; calling it "Crimea's occupation".
-On 9 January 2017 Turkey's Foreign Minister Mevlüt Çavuşoğlu stated "We support the territorial integrity of Ukraine and Georgia.
-We do not recognize the annexation of the lands of Ukraine".
+Following the end of 2015, Turkey and Ukraine experienced closer relations as a result of both countries' increasingly strained relationship with Russia.
+On 20 August 2016.
+Turkish President Recep Tayyip Erdoğan told his Ukrainian counterpart Petro Poroshenko that Turkey would not recognize the 2014 Russian annexation of Crimea, calling it "Crimea's occupation".
+On 9 January 2017.
+Turkey's Foreign Minister Mevlüt Çavuşoğlu stated.
+"We support the territorial integrity of Ukraine and Georgia.
+We do not recognize the annexation of the lands of Ukraine."
 Turkey's self-perception as the protective power of the Crimean Tatars also played a role in this.
-President Recep Tayyip Erdoğan stated in 2021: “Russia has usurped Crimea...
+President Recep Tayyip Erdoğan stated in 2021: “Russia has usurped Crimea ...
 Things cannot go on with a mentality of occupation.”

 In 2020/21, relations reached a new level.
 Ankara expressly supported Ukraine's rapprochement with NATO and the EU.
 In October 2020, a new consultation mechanism in the 2+2 format (a “quadriga” of foreign and defense ministers) was launched.
 On February 3, 2022, shortly before the start of the war, both governments signed a comprehensive free trade agreement after twelve years of negotiations.

-Russian invasion of Ukraine
+Russo-Ukrainian war

-After Russia's large-scale attack on Ukraine in February 2022, Turkey condemned the Russian invasion but, unlike Western countries, did not impose any sanctions against Russia.
-On February 27, 2022, just a few days after the start of the war, the Turkish government announced that it would strictly enforce the Montreux Convention and thus deny warships passage through the Turkish straits.
+After Russia's large-scale attack on Ukraine in February 2022, Turkey condemned the Russian invasion; however, the Turkish government broke ranks with all the other NATO members, refusing to impose any sanctions against Russia even to this day.
+On February 27, 2022, just a few days after the beginning of Russia's full-scale invasion of Ukraine, the Turkish government announced that it would strictly enforce the Montreux Convention and thus deny warships passage through the Turkish straits.
 At the same time, Ankara openly offered its services as a mediator.
-In March 2022, Turkey hosted peace talks between Ukraine and Russia.
-Although these talks did not lead to a breakthrough, Ankara achieved a significant success in the summer of 2022 with signing of the Black Sea Grain Initiative in Istanbul to ensure the safe export of Ukrainian grain via the Black Sea.
+In March 2022, Turkey hosted the fourth and fifth rounds peace talks between Ukraine and Russia in Antalya.
+Although these talks did not lead to a breakthrough, Ankara achieved a significant success in the summer of 2022 with the signing of the Black Sea Grain Initiative in Istanbul to ensure the safe export of Ukrainian grain via the Black Sea.
 The agreement allowed grain to be shipped from Ukrainian ports under Turkish mediation until July 2023, before Russia let the agreement expire.